Growing & Harvesting

 Chestnuts are a hardy and a perennial crop.
 The trees that our nuts are currently harvested from are 80 to 100 years old!
-Additional trees were planted in 2019, and a new farm added in 2022, with the goal of producing 3,000 pounds by 2035.
+Additional trees were planted in 2019, and a new farm added in 2022, with the goal of producing 30,000 pounds by 2035.
 In total, we farm chestnuts on 3 farms in two different states.

 The nuts ripen on the tree and fall to the ground when ripe.
 We strive to harvest daily.
 After picking, cleaning, and sorting, the nuts are treated in a hot water bath.
 This prevents any insect damage from the chestnut weevil.

 Chestnuts should be stored in a HIGH humidity refrigerated environment.
 Since the nuts contain up to 50% moisture, they are able to prevent mold growth, since the nut is still alive!
 Store in a perforated bag for up to three months in the refrigerator.